Lucille Teasdale-Corti: Uganda

-While working in Marseilles, Lucille Teasdale sent a postcard to Piero Corti, inviting him to visit.
+While working in Marseilles, Teasdale sent a postcard to Piero Corti, inviting him to visit.
 After visiting several hopeful sites in Africa and India, Piero Corti had chosen to work from a small 30-bed mission hospital near Gulu (Northern Uganda).
-He was preparing the first air cargo of equipment to be airlifted by the Italian Air Force, which was then involved in the UN Mission to the Congo, and Piero invited Lucille to go with him "just for a couple of months" to start the surgical activity.
+He was preparing the first air cargo of equipment to be airlifted by the Italian Air Force, which was then involved in the UN Mission to the Congo, and Piero invited Teasdale to go with him "just for a couple of months" to start the surgical activity.
 He could only afford to pay for her travel and her cigarettes.
-Lucille accepted and travelled to Uganda on the same Italian Air Force plane.
+She accepted and travelled to Uganda on the same Italian Air Force plane.

-Upon arrival in Uganda in 1961, Lucille was required to obtain a license to practice as a doctor but learned she would first have to complete two months of internship.
-She was referred to one of the surgeons of the capital’s Mulago University Hospital, who interviewed her and authorized her to go straight to Lacor.
+Upon arrival in Uganda in 1961, Teasdale was required to obtain a license to practice as a doctor but learned she would first have to complete two months of internship.
+She was referred to one of the surgeons of the capital’s Mulago University Hospital, who interviewed her and authorised her to go straight to Lacor.
 The surgeon was Dr Denis Parsons Burkitt, who first described and studied the distribution and etiology of pediatric cancer that bears his name: Burkitt's Lymphoma.